Poppy is Over :-(

-As in other aspects of CIA, Sara provides the scaffolding so all students can do it.
+As in other aspects of CIA, Sarah provides the scaffolding so all students can do it.
 First, she provides a drafting sheet that the students can use to organize their writing.
 I really liked this, but found my students wrote a bit bigger than the room allowed in the form she created, so I simply recreated the drafting sheet with more space.
-Here is a copy of it for you to use with your students.
 Then, if you look closely at the drafting sheet the students have already written two of the paragraphs already in their Synthesis Summary, as well as one of the paragraphs in their Turning Point writing.
 For the other paragraphs, the students need to provide the ideas within the format.

 By writing the letters, the students are getting a chance to think about the story as a whole.
 They are looking at what they think about Poppy and what they learned from her.
 They are able to come up with why they think it would be a good movie.
 Students responses to why it would be a good movie have ranged from it is an adventure and funny (Poppy was in Ereth’s toilet is a common favorite part) to viewers can learn about a real hero.

 At a training I had attended with Sarah about CIA, she shared how a teacher had mailed the letters to Disney.
 I really like this idea a lot, so we will be doing this with our letters when we finish them this week.
 If you are interested, this is the mailing address that I was told about: Walt Disney Productions; 500 S. Buena Vista St.; Burbank, CA 91521.